 - Cells that make myelin (oligodendrocytes)

 The damaged areas develop scar tissue, or sclerosis.
 This gives the disease its name — multiple areas of scarring, or “multiple sclerosis.”
 This damage to different areas of the CNS produces a range of neurological symptoms that vary among people with MS in type and severity.

 We don’t fully understand what causes the immune system to attack the central nervous system in MS. We believe that genetics, infectious disease and environmental factors combine to trigger the disease.

 In MS, the immune system primarily attacks the myelin sheath that surrounds the nerve fibers, also known as axons.
 Axons are the long, threadlike parts of a nerve cell.
 The sheath protects these axons much as insulation around an electrical wire protects the wire.
 The illustration below shows how the attack damages the myelin sheath.

-For a more detailed description of this process, visit our myelin page.
+A disease that causes this process is called a demyelinating disease.
+For a more detailed description of demyelination, visit our myelin page.